Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Simulations

 While it is clear the PEnKF does well even when there are fewer ensemble members than state variables, 40 variables is not enough for the problem to be considered truly high-dimensional.
 We now consider simulation settings where we increase the dimension of the state space $p$ while holding the number of ensemble members $n$ constant.
 We initialize the ensemble from the free forecast run and set $ \lambda $ and the taper matrix in the same way as in the previous simulations.
-We examine the mean RMSE averaged over 50 trials and its approximate 95\% confidence intervals in the Figure \ref{Lorenz_RMSE}.
-The mean RMSE of the PEnKF is significantly smaller than the mean RMSE of the TAPER-EnKF for all $p$.
-Additionally the confidence intervals of the mean RMSE are much narrower than the ones for the TAPER-EnKF.
-This suggest that there is little variability in the PEnKF's performance, while the TAPER-EnKF's performance is more dependent on the trial, with some trials being ``easier" for the TAPER-EnKF than others.
+We examine the mean RMSE averaged over 50 trials and its approximate 95\% confidence intervals in the Fig. \ref{Lorenz_RMSE}.
+The mean RMSE of the PEnKF is significantly smaller than the mean RMSE of the B-Loc EnKF for all $p$.
+Additionally the confidence intervals of the mean RMSE are much narrower than the ones for the B-Loc EnKF .
+This suggest that there is little variability in the PEnKF's performance, while the B-Loc EnKF 's performance is more dependent on the trial, with some trials being ``easier" for the B-Loc EnKF than others.